 Let’s start with the most obvious—McSorley’s is often argued as one of the most authentic Irish bars in the city.
 In fact, it claims to hold the title as New York’s oldest bar, founded in the mid 19th century.
-It has a long history in the East Village, dating back to days when women weren’t even allowed to enter the bar!
-Crazy, right?
-Thankfully, everyone can grab a pint there today.
+It didn’t even serve women until 1970!

 Where: 15 E 7th St